-Please note that this pertains to South African Labour Relations and Best Practice
+Please note that this pertains to South African Labour and Best Practice Requirements.

-Here in South Africa, we have an electricity problem – we know it, the staff know it, the government knows it!
-It is no longer a secret.
+Here in South Africa, we have an electricity problem – we know it, the staff knows it, the government knows it!
+The world knows it, It is no longer a secret.

 Whilst Eskom has stated that there will be no more ‘load shedding’, and most people sighed and thought ‘well it’s over now’, the fact of the matter is that it’s not over.
 What will happen now, is that instead of planned load shedding, we will have to contend with whatever happens when the power stations just ‘fall’ over!
 It will be pretty much the same as ‘load shedding’ only we will not know when to expect it!